 EDIFACT encompasses the capabilities of the US ANSI X12 standards and provides additional functions for international use.
 In late 1987, the ANSI X12 committee endorsed the efforts of the UN committee and started a process to bring US EDI standards into synchronisation with international standards.
-A syntactical framework has been approved by the International Standards Organisation (ISO) and two basic message syntax ahead of full approval of a range of message formats enables trade, industry and national EDI groups to go ahead and design their own message sets in the knowledge that they will be basically compatible with the eventual standard messages issued from the centre.
+A syntactical framework has been approved by the International Standards Organisation (ISO) and two basic message types have been approved by EDIFACT.
+The provision of a message syntax ahead of full approval of a range of message formats enables trade, industry and national EDI groups to go ahead and design their own message sets in the knowledge that they will be basically compatible with the eventual standard messages issued from the centre.
 In this way later migration to the international set will be made less painful.